rocky/python-uncompyle6/README.rst

 ::

-   make check-2.7 # if running on Python 2.7
+   make check

-   make check-3.4 # if running on Pyton 3.4
+A GNU makefile has been added to smooth over setting running the right command, and running tests from fastest to slowest.

-Testing right now is largely via utility `test/test_pythonlib.py`.
-A GNU makefile has been added to smooth over setting running the right command.
 If you have remake_ installed, you can see the list of all tasks including tests via `remake --tasks`

 Usage